 Observations on Being a New Mom

-It’s been a long time since I updated this blog, but I have a good excuse: I gave birth to a beautiful baby girl on November 22!
+It’s been a long time since I updated this blog, but I have a good excuse: I gave birth to a beautiful baby girl!
 I feel very lucky to have had a smooth labor and a healthy baby.

 My last post, in July, was about how I really wanted to finish my novel and have it agent-ready before my baby was born.
 I did end up hiring a professional editor and he had a lot more suggestions than I expected, which together amounted to another rewrite.
 The bad news is that, though I wrote a lot of the newest version before I have birth, I didn’t finish it.
 The good news is that my writing didn’t completely stop now that I have a baby.
 It has certainly slowed down, as it’s harder to find time to write, but I’ve been able to take advantage of some of her nap times and the times when my husband is home to get a little writing done.

 Most of my life, however, has been taken up with baby concerns, which is why the rest of this blog is about being a new parent.
 No real advice here, just some observations: